Back to Course List

 Our PGCE Teacher Training Programmes have been developed in close partnership with schools across Norfolk and Suffolk.
 We will provide you with the academic, professional and personal skills and competencies needed to enable you to achieve the best from your future pupils.

 As a centre renowned for excellence in initial teacher education we have over 20 years of experience in training teachers.
-Our Primary and Secondary PGCE programmes in the School of Education and Lifelong Learning have been recognised as of "very high quality" (see independent Ofsted reports).
+Our Primary and Secondary PGCE programmes in the School of Education and Lifelong Learning have been consistently endorsed for their high quality (see independent Ofsted reports).
 Comparative quality indicators can also be viewed as published by the National College for Teaching and Leadership (NCTL).

 If you would like to discuss your individual circumstances with the Admissions Office prior to applying please do contact us: